Sleeping Through the Night and Getting Baby on a Schedule

 Consolidating Feeds During the Day to Help Baby Sleep Through the Night

-With 4 feeding sessions of 6-7 ounces plus a final dreamfeed, we’re giving enough calories to get through the night.
-In other words, if baby is getting 28 ounces in a day up to and including a 10p feed, we can expect this is enough calories to sleep long stretches at night.
-(Getting baby to actually sleep without waking takes some teaching which we will discuss below).
-We’re not taking away ounces at night, we are simply “repositioning” them to be taken in during the day.
+Remember, we’re not taking away ounces eaten overnight, we are simply repositioning them to be taken in during the day.
 Eating larger meals at predictable times means baby will also anticipate rest at predictable times.
-This is the natural transition to night and day instead of the 24 hour schedule of eating a bit, sleeping a bit, eating a bit, sleeping a bit.
+This is the natural transition to having a night and a day, instead of the 24 hour schedule of eating a bit, sleeping a bit, eating a bit, sleeping a bit.

 So how exactly do we consolidate feeds and transition baby to a 4 hour feeding schedule?

-2. For the next feed, hold off for as close to the 4 hour mark as possible.
+- For the next feed, hold off for as close to the 4 hour mark as possible.
 THIS WILL BE A GRADUAL PROCESS and may take 1-2 weeks.
 We of course do not want baby to get to a state of frenzied hunger so it is absolutely okay if you can only hold off feeds for 3 hours and 15 minutes on these first tries.
 You will not see a perfect 4 hour schedule emerge on the first day.
-It will take 5-7 days of consistently working toward 4 hour feedings, before you see a 4 hour feeding schedule.
-You’ll see he’s able to go longer and longer stretches with each feed until after several days, he’ll be doing the larger 6/7 ounce feeds every 4 hours.
+It will take at least 5-7 days of consistently working toward 4 hour feedings, before you see a 4 hour feeding schedule.
+You’ll see he’s able to go longer and longer stretches with each feed until after several days, he’ll happily be doing the larger 6/7 ounce feeds every 4 hours.

-While you are transitioning to feed only during the day, baby will still wake up during the night.
-This is because the full transition time will take several days and we have not yet addressed formal sleep training.
-During this time you are still doing your normal overnight feeds but gradually giving less and less overnight.
+During this time you”re still doing your normal overnight feeds but gradually giving less and less overnight.
 Don’t worry though, these ounces are being taken in during the day.
+So you’re not feeding less overall,just less overnight.

 To wean overnight simply give ½ ounce less in his bottle over the course of 2-3 nights.
 It’s okay to use a pacifier to help baby go to sleep during this time.